caisy-io/league/CONTRIBUTION.md

 [] Always cut your branch off dev.
 Do not merge other branches into you working branch.

+[] Always use the branch name that linear suggests, because this helps with ticket linking.

+[] If PR is open for several days, make sure your PR is up to date with DEV.

+[] If your PR has some conflicts, you are the owner and need to make sure those are fixed before reviews.

 [] IMPORTANT: Before submitting a PR for review, add a capture of component render and also a capture from figma to compare.

 [] IMPORTANT: Before submitting a PR test the component in storybook.

+## Dev precheck

+[] Make sure the ticket has all the info for doing the job [] Verify that the figma includes all the details
+[] Ask all questions on FE channel
+[] Make sure to not duplicate components